Fedict/eid-mw/sdk/readme.txt

 Before test cards can be used, set the cert_allow_testcard configuration option to '1' as follows:

- - On Windows: create the following REG_DWORD and set it's value to 1:
+ - On Windows: create the following REG_DWORD and set its value to 1:
      HKEY_CURRENT_USER\Software\BEID\certificatevalidation\cert_allow_testcard
  - On Linux: create/edit the file ~/.config/beid.conf to add the following:
      [certificatevalidation]